pragmint/open-practices/practices/work-in-small-increments.md

 ### Continuous Integration (CI) Workflow Optimization
 * **Objective:** Evaluate and improve the CI process to handle frequent updates more efficiently, including automating tests and deployment where possible.
 * **Outcome:** A smoother, faster CI process that supports the practice without becoming a bottleneck.

-### Commit Message Workshop
-* **Objective:** Host a session to discuss and practice writing clear, descriptive commit messages that effectively communicate the intent and scope of changes.
-* **Outcome:** Improved commit messages that facilitate better project tracking, understanding, and collaboration.

 ### Fragmentation Review
 * **Objective:** Conduct a review of recent features or changes to identify instances of fragmentation due to excessively small increments.